 Here is our 7 day itinerary along the southern coast of South Africa, one of our most thrilling, most enjoyable weeks during our trip around the world.

-Arrive in Port Elizabeth, Drive to the Garden Route
+Arrive in Port Elizabeth (Gqeberha), Drive to the Garden Route

 In Storms River, spend a little time exploring Tsitsikamma National Park, a maritime reserve with walking trails, suspension bridges, and a beautiful beach.
 If you are looking for some adventure, go ziplining (Tsitsikamma Canopy Tours) or kayaking in the gorges of the park (Untouched Adventures).